Rates & Services

 Just look at this beautifully restored playfield.
 This game is over 30 years old!

 Rates.
-Our standard labor rate is $80 per hour and we pride ourselves on having kept our labor rate stable for well over a decade!
+Our standard labor rate is $50 per half-hour.
 The customer is also responsible for the cost of all parts and supplies associated with the service work performed on their game.

 Home Service.
 For customers that are within driving distance of our location in Valley Forge, Pa., there is a home service fee based on the travel distance.
 This fee is in addition to any labor or part charges incurred during the repair of your game.
 Upon arrival, I will inspect your game and advise you of the repairs and/or services that need to be performed.
 I can give you a cost estimate of the service work and if it is only a minor repair or adjustment and I have the necessary parts with me, I can actually fix the game on the first visit.

 If I do not have the parts to fix your game when I arrive, I will need to order them or find them if no longer manufactured and return at a later date when the part arrives.
 Excessive time spent in locating rare or hard-to-find parts will be billed at the standard labor rate.
 You can avoid any travel time or home visit expenses by bringing the machine into the shop for service.

 We also buy or take trade-ins of non-working games if the repair costs would far outweigh the value of the machine.
 Letís face it, spending $1,000 to fix a game that is only worth $300 when it is in working condition is foolish.
-So unless that particular game has sentimental value or a family history associated with it, you would be better off looking for a replacement.
-I can help you find any game you desire to own!
+So unless that particular game has sentimental value or a family history associated with it, you may be better off looking for a replacement.